exiv2-0.26-trunk.tar.gz changed on download server

 But the date has not changed

-#1 Updated by Gilles Caulier about 1 year ago
+#1 Updated by Gilles Caulier over 1 year ago

 For digiKam bundles packaging, I already change 2 time in my scripts the checksums while donwloading the official 0.26 tarball generated from trunk.
 Why ?